Fiscally Rishi is Taking Britain Back to the Sixties

 The last ten years have seen the Bank of England’s quantitative easing allow Tory Chancellors to avoid the imperative of balancing the books.
 That trick may not work for much longer.
 Inflation looms and the bond market vigilantes are awakening from their QE induced anaesthesia.
 This government has convinced itself that what it wants to do, it has to do, which is spend borrowed money.

 In 2017 the Tories, including Rishi himself, were proclaiming that it was a fact that higher corporation taxes will reduce the tax take.
-So why in 2021 is Rishi scheduling the first the corporation tax rise in 47 years?
+So why in 2021 is Rishi scheduling the first corporation tax rise in 47 years?

-In the last year since he became chancellor, Rishi has failed to meet every fiscal objective and mandate the government set itself.
+In the year since he became Chancellor, Rishi has failed to meet every fiscal objective and mandate the government set itself.
 He now intends to oversee a tax and spending regime last seen in the sixties.
 Tory spinners are briefing this is setting the ground for an electoral strategy; the levelling up agenda, active government intervention in the economy, monumental infrastructure programmes.
 Perhaps.
 It is an electoral strategy that owes more to Peronism than Thatcherism…